The genocide of the Herero and Nama

 Ingolf Diener

-Military and civil authorities in the premeditation of mass murders at the Shark Island camp
+Military and civilian authorities in the premeditation of mass murders at the Shark Island camp

 Casper W. Erichsen, Windhoek, Namibia